Cat Flap Fitter - Frequent Asked Questions.

 The glass mounting adapter is compulsory for fitting a Sureflap to any glass surface -without the adapter the cat flap will simply not fit into glass

-All our double glazed sealed units come with a 10 year guarantee.
-Click here to view details
+All our double glazed sealed units come with a 5 year guarantee.

 The warranty lies with the manufacturer of the cat flap.

 All new Cat flaps/ Pet doors products, carry a 3-year warranty.

 After Install we will always follow up to remind you to activate your cat flap / pet door warranty.

 Unfortunately, we have to charge more for a wood frame as it is a much more labour-intensive task than a uPVC Frame Installation.
 Fitting should take about one hour sometimes two.

 At survey stage, may have to decline the project depending on the condition of the frame and how the glass is currently glued/pinned in.